| |

 After the New Wave became a success, a whole new generation of filmmakers in France were inspired to follow their example.
 Over 20 directors released their first films in 1959 and this number doubled in the following year.
 In 1962, a special edition of Cahiers du Cinema was released in which 162 new French Filmmakers were listed.
 Inevitably many have not stood the test of time, however the best of them went on to have long and enduring careers.

-What follows is brief list of key films by these directors leading up to, during, and immediately after the Nouvelle Vague period.
+What follows are some key films by these directors leading up to, during, and immediately after the Nouvelle Vague period.

 |